ironhack-project-2-pair/project2-fullstack-webapp/README.md

 * [ ] Being able to see (again) all the items of a feed
 * [ ] Keep or extract website url and keep it in mongo to make the feed title a link toward website
 * [ ] Extract image/favicon from feed data ( image/url in https://medium.com/feed/@netbasal )
-* [ ] Send email recap each day/week/user setting with number of new items per feed?
+* [ ] Send email recap each day/week/user setting with number of new items per feed

 ## Model